 Options for Dealing with Non-Performing Debt

-For secured loans, banks can seize assets, foreclose on a property, or repossess a car.
+Banks can seize assets, foreclose on a property, or repossess a car for secured loans.
 For unsecured loans, it gets more complicated.

 Lenders can wait and hope the borrower pays, but warehousing debt on the balance sheet can reflect poorly on the company’s financials and must be written off eventually, depending on their regulatory requirements.

 Then there’s litigation, traditionally an expensive endeavor.
 It’s hard to predict costs, and the cost of litigation might outweigh the amount you’re trying to recover in the dispute.

 A better option to resolve debt is online dispute resolution or arbitration.

 It offers predictable pricing, typically at a fraction of the cost of litigation.